What is Lou Adler's Net Worth?

 In Aspen he owns at least one ski-in-ski-out mansion.

-In 1980, Lou complained to good friend/Lakers fan and fellow Aspen vacationer Jack Nicholson that he couldn't get TV reception at his mansion and therefore couldn't watch Lakers games.
-Nicholson confirmed they same was true at his property.
+In 19808 Lou complained to good friend/Lakers fan and fellow Aspen vacationer Jack Nicholson that he couldn't get TV reception at his mansion and, therefore couldn't watch Lakers games.
+Nicholson confirmed the same was true at his property.
 As a solution, the two co-bought a mansion that DID have reception, primarily so they could convene and watch Lakers games when they were on vacation, away from their courtside seats.
-Known locally as "Newberry House," Jack and Lou listed the home or sale in 2012 for $15 million.
-They accepted $11 million in 2017.
+Known locally as "Newberry House," Jack and Lou listed the 8,000-square-foot home for sale in 2012 for $15 million.
+They accepted $11 million in 2013.
+In September 2024, the home sold again for $60 million.